 There are 36 councillors directing the work of the Council, elected by the voters of South Oxfordshire.
 Our elections are held every four years.

-The leader of the council and the chairman of the council will be appointed at the Annual Council Meeting on 16 May 2019.
+The leader of the council and the chairman of the council were appointed at the Annual Council Meeting on 16 May 2019.
 At Annual Council, councillors are allocated to committees and panels which, in order to ensure political balance (this only aplies to certain committees and panels), are weighted according to the membership of these political groups.

 Each Councillor represents a ward in South Oxfordshire.